WrightLabScience/EvoWeaver-ExampleCode/README.md

 The pairwise scores were also used for multiclass classification.
 This classification was done with `Fig3/CVMulticlassClassif.R`.
 This R script generates the results used in Figure 3, as well as Supplemental Table 2.
 The data saved from this script is available in `ModulesMulticlassData.RData` on Zenodo.
 Figure 4 used specific scores from the multiclass data, which are available in the `Fig5/B3GNT5_ST6GAL1_plottingdata.RData`.
 Generating the figure also requires the `ModulePredsAllPairs.RData` file from Zenodo.

+Scripts in each folder contain a `basepath` and `localpath` variable if they read/write data. `basepath` refers to the root folder in this repository, and `localpath` is the folder containing the script.
+If a file is not found, it is likely found on Zenodo.

 Figure 1 lacks data and was produced in Biorender--as such this repository does not contain a script to reproduce it.

 All associated data is stored on [Zenodo](https://zenodo.org/record/8423025) (DOI: 10.5281/zenodo.10125297).